PrestaShop/prestashop.github.io/content/news/public-oss-demo/2024/live-update-june-2024.md

 ## Q&A session

 Remember that you can ask your questions during the presentation or beforehand. **If you have questions related to the open source project**, feel free to let us know in advance [using this form](https://forms.gle/FWazuZnXBtFPauFZ7).
-We will do our best to answer them during the Q&A session.
+We will do our best to answer them during the next Q&A session.

 {{< cta "https://www.youtube.com/watch?v=QeVNLHY1Onc&t" "info" >}}Watch replay on YouTube{{< /cta >}}